Safer vehicles

 Check the safety rating before you buy a used car

-The Used Car Safety Ratings (UCSR) are a crash safety rating that shows how well a used vehicle protects its driver from death or serious injury in a crash compared to other used vehicles.
+The Used Car Safety Ratings (UCSR) are a crash safety rating that show how well a used vehicle protects its driver and other road users from death or serious injury in a crash, compared to other used vehicles.
+The UCSR also consider the likelihood of a vehicle being involved in a crash, based on availability of crash avoidance technology.

 Your choice of car can make all the difference.
-In a crash, a driver’s average risk of dying or being seriously injured in a car built in 2021 is almost half of that in a car built in 2001.
-When purchasing a vehicle, factors like price, colour, seating capacity and make are important but safety should be on the top of your list.
+In a crash, a driver’s average risk of being killed or seriously injured in a car built in 2022 is 36% less than in a car built in 2002.
+When purchasing a vehicle, factors like price, colour, seating capacity and make are important, but safety should be on the top of your list.

-For the 2023 Used Car Safety Ratings, 518 vehicle models were analysed by MUARC, with 106 models allocated a 5-star rating and 87 of these awarded ‘Safer Pick’ status.
+For the 2024 Used Car Safety Ratings, 534 vehicle models were analysed by MUARC, with 110 models allocated a 5-star rating and 54 of these awarded ‘Safer Pick’ status.
+‘Safer Pick’ vehicles score 5-stars for driver protection and at least 4 stars for other road user protection and crash avoidance.

 There are significant differences in the safety of used vehicles.
-It is recommended that anyone looking to purchase a used vehicle which is listed in the poor or very poor category (i.e. 1 or 2 stars), reconsider and look towards vehicles with an excellent rating (5-star) or that earned the coveted “Safer Pick” rating.
+It is recommended that anyone looking to purchase a used vehicle which is listed in the poor or very poor category (i.e. 1 or 2 stars), reconsider and look to vehicles which scored an excellent rating (5-star) or earned the coveted “Safer Pick” rating.

-Young drivers have a higher than average crash rate so it is particularly important that young drivers look at purchasing one of the best-rated vehicles and, if possible, one labelled as "Safer Pick".
+Young drivers have a higher than average crash risk, so it is particularly important that they look at purchasing one of the best-rated vehicles and, if possible, one labelled as "Safer Pick".

-Statistics also show that when older people are involved in crashes they are likely to suffer more serious injuries and take longer to recover.
-If you are over 70 and thinking of changing your car, consider one with the highest driver safety rating you can afford.
+Statistics also show that when older people are involved in crashes, they are likely to suffer more serious injuries and take longer to recover.
+If you are approaching or over 70 and thinking of changing your car, consider one with the highest driver safety rating within your budget.

-Safety should not be compromised by price with many all of the ‘Safer Pick” vehicles available on the second hand market for under $25,000 and more than half available for $10,000 or less, making safer vehicles affordable.
+Safety should not be compromised by price.
+More than half of the “Safer Pick” vehicles are available on the second hand market for $10,000 or less, making safer vehicles affordable in all price ranges.

 Young drivers have a much greater risk of being involved in a crash than more experienced drivers, especially in the first 12 months of solo driving.
 So, if you are looking to buy your very first car, safety needs to be high on your list of priorities.